Frequently Asked Questions

 But now you’ve seen the law.
 No one can make such a valid guarantee.
 So why would someone claim that they do? – to justify the $150-300 difference between NetDivorce fees and their fees.

 Don’t be fooled.
 NetDivorce uses the same laws as they do, and NetDivorce always automatically attempts to keep you out of court – whenever that is possible.

 Firstly, the word “dissolution” means divorce.
 A dissolution is a divorce.
 A divorce is a dissolution.
 There is no difference.

 Back in the ’70s our alleged protectors in Sacramento thought that we’d get hurt by the big bad D-word so they made up a big stupid D-word instead.
 Now they’ve figured out that it made no difference but they’re stuck after all this time with their silly word.
 It is interesting to notice that the Divorce word is now slowly making its way back into California divorce forms.

 A Summary Dissolution is a simpler divorce process that can be used by those couples who have been married less than 5 years (from date of marriage to date of separation), have no children of the marriage, no real estate, the wife is not now pregnant and the parties don’t own very much or owe very much.

 Both parties must sign to apply for the Summary Dissolution.
 There is only one filing – a set of reasonably extensive documents signed by both parties at the beginning and filed at court to start the 6-month waiting period.
-That filing includes a single document that will be mailed to you by the court, to tell you that you’re divorced, after 6 months have passed from the filing.
+That filing includes a single document that will be mailed to you by the court, to tell you that you’re divorced after 6 months have passed from the original filing date.